richard-porteous/richard-porteous.github.io/_posts/2022-01-10-Winforms-Refactor-Example-Part1.md

 Woah! would you explain that?

 Well I just did, each bit has been extracted and moved up in the same order as I found it.
-It took me an hour or so to do.
-Plus I did one change at a time, recompiled and ran the app looking at the fields updated to see any visible display differences.
+It does take a while.
+I changed one variable at a time, recompiled and ran the app looking at the fields updated to see any visible display differences.

-There is some code after this which uses some of the calculate variables which can now be replaced by the calculated values. i.e.
+There is some code after this which uses some of the calculate variables which can now be replaced by the calculated values, if they can be moved without problems. i.e.
 ```
 Value = labourTotalReg + labourTotalOT
 //with